GWSoftwareTools/VertexCover/README.md

 This is a generalization of the "singleton" and "degree-one" rule ⇒ It also works on arbitrarily big cliques.
 Example:
 <img src="https://raw.githubusercontent.com/GWSoftwareTools/VertexCover/master/pictures/removeCliques.png" width="50%" alt="removeCliques">
 The vertices `1`, `2` and `3` have edges between each other and only `2` and `3` have even more neighbours.
-All vertices in this triangle where deleted and `k` decreased by `2` (number of neighbours of `1`).
+All vertices in this triangle where deleted and `k` decreased by 2 (number of neighbours of `1`).

 * ### removeP3:

-If a vertex "key" is ONLY connected to 2 neighbours "nb1" and "nb2", who are themselves **not neighbours of each other**, we can remove "key", and merge both neighbours together, which means deleting one of them and moving the connections of the deleted one onto the remaining one.
-This is done in the method "mergeVertices".
+If a vertex `key` is ONLY connected to two neighbours `nb1` and `nb2`, who are themselves **not neighbours of each other**, we can remove `key`, and merge both neighbours together, which means deleting one of them and moving the connections of the deleted one onto the remaining one.
+This is done in the method *mergeVertices*.
 It doesn't really affect the runtime in which direction the merge operation is done.
 Example:
 <img src="https://raw.githubusercontent.com/GWSoftwareTools/VertexCover/master/pictures/removeP3.png" width="70%" alt="removeP3">